 Students from Bhangra Union, the Hip Hop Club, the In-Unison Step Team, the African Queens, Terra Dance Company and the Dance Team also performed.

 At the end of the show, the Edward Villella Fellowship, which allows exceptional students to expand their dance studies, was awarded to dance minors Danielle Pinney '20 and Shannon West '19.
 Pinney is majoring in English and Spanish, while West is a pre-med neuroscience major.
 They will be pursuing aerial dance, including silks or Lyra hoop.

-Wells, a theater and biology major, received the Hedda Hainebach Memorial Prize in Music and Theatre.
+Wells, a theater and biology major, received the Hedda Hainebach Memorial Prize in Music and Theater.

 In addition, Dance Program Director Miryam Moutillet was named the first Gustave L. Davis, Class of 1959, and Susan S. Davis Director of Dance.
 A former ballerina with Les Grands Ballets Canadiens who has choreographed, performed and directed her own companies internationally, Moutillet joined the College faculty in 2001.